cosmic-api/cosmic-docs/source/models.rst

     must be thrown.
 Likewise, if *properties* has a required property whose name is not a key in the object, a validation error must be thrown.
 For every key-value pair in the object, the value must be normalized against the *schema* of the corresponding property in *properties*.
-The normalized form of the object must be an associative array containing all key-value pairs from the original object with normalized values.
+The native form of the object must be an associative array containing all key-value pairs from the original object with native values.

 ``json``
     Can be any JSON value.
 No validation is performed during normalization.